claranet/terraform-datadog-monitors/README.md

 }
 ```

 `my/monitors/set` represents the path to an monitors set directory listed above.
+The `//` is very important, it's a terraform specific syntax used to separate git url and folder path.